contentauth/c2pa-python/docs/selective-manifests.md

     }

     with Builder(manifest_json, context=ctx) as builder:
-        # The label on the ingredient matches the entry in ingredientIds
+        # The label on the ingredient must match the entry in ingredientIds on the action.
         archive_file.seek(0)
         builder.add_ingredient(
             {